Search

 News and Notes

-The Next Introduction to Mindfulness for Healthcare Employees Course Will Be Starting Soon The second Introduction to Mindfulness for Healthcare Employees course will be starting in May.
-This is an…
+The In-Person Mindfulness for Healthcare Employees Course Will Start in September An in-person eight-week Mindfulness for Healthcare Employees course will be offered starting in September.
+This course is held in-person…

 Research Update